-In order to assist in meeting this obligation, the "Communication and Visibility Manual for EU External Actions"7, issued by the Commission, should be followed.
 Moreover, Information/Communication Officers at EUDs must be consulted with regard to any communication or visibility action which should be agreed upon with them (even in cases of indirect management with ex-ante or ex-post controls).
-For general information, the EUDs usually have a stock of visibility material.

 The communication and visibility plan shall be agreed by the two PLs, included in the initial work plan and regularly updated as the rest of the work plan.
 Costs related to the implementation of the plan can be covered by the budget of a Twinning project.
 The maximum cost for such plan corresponds to 3% of the overall Twinning budget.